 If you have parameters masked as TOBEDEFINED in your Environment Configuration file, make sure that you have your subscription registered both for Azure Service Management and Azure Resource Management before going to the next step.

+Make sure that there is no Environment configuration tmp file in the Config file folder.
+If it is there due to a previous run, delete the file before running the following commands.

 Run the following commands replacing the name of your subscription and the name of your config file:

-.\DeployArtifacts.ps1 -ConfigurationFilePath .\ConfigFiles\AzureEnvironmentConfiguration.[Env].json -Subscription "Subscription Name"
+.\DeployArtifacts.ps1 -ConfigurationFilePath .\ConfigFiles\AzureEnvironmentConfiguration.[Env].json -Subscripticon "Subscription Name"

 .\ProvisionMasterData.ps1 -ConfigurationFilePath .\ConfigFiles\AzureEnvironmentConfiguration.[Env].json